-With a similar MO to Splitwise, Home Budget with Sync is a super solution for family rather than housemate-centric budgeting issues.
+With a similar MO to Splitwise, Home Budget with Sync is a super solution for family rather than house share-centric budgeting issues.

 Like Money Lover, the app offers a great platform to create budgets, manage income amounts and easily log and categorise expenses over time but what makes it different is that it has a great Family Sharing feature that allows users to sync up income and expenses between multiple devices.

-This means you can easily coordinate your bills and expenses with family members and review your spending habits together with charts, infographics and itemised list of purchases.
+This means you can easily coordinate your bills and expenses with family members and review your spending habits together with charts, infographics and itemised lists of purchases.